-On Tuesday (31 October) the United Nations Security Council began a debate on Namibia (South West Africa).
+Background: On Tuesday (31 October) the United Nations Security Council began a debate on Namibia (South West Africa).
 The problem of Namibia has existed since South Africa refused to adhere to a United Nations resolution that it give up its mandate to rule South West Africa.
 The mauritanian delegate Radha Krishna Ramphul, said effort by Western countries to resolve the question of the territory's independence on internationally acceptable terms had failed, and it was time to take punitive action against South Africa.
 The Burundi Ambassador to the United Nations, Mr. Artemon Simbananiye concurred.

 SYNOPSIS: Mr. Simbananiye told the Security Council they had a special responsibility towards the territory.
 As the United Nations' commitments had been foiled by the South African Government, the consequences had to be accepted and sanctions against the South African regime imposed.
 He said that to use the right of Veto would have no more significance than complying with South Africa who was condemned by the whole international community.